danbaruka/developer-experience/contributor-beginner/docs/tutorial-basics/directive-kickoff.md

 ---

-_Last Updated: October 2025 | Maintained by Intersect Developer Experience Working Group_
+_Last Updated: October 2025 | Maintained by Intersect Developer Advocate_

 _Found something outdated or missing?
 [Contribute to this documentation](../../../CONTRIBUTING.md)_